 Stopping isn't easy.
 Many ex-smokers say it was the hardest thing they ever did.
+Still, over 45 million adults in the United States once smoked and then successfully stopped.

-However, you know it's worth the effort.
+You know it's worth the effort.
 And it's easier if you think it through and make a good plan.
 There's lots of help available.
 Before you quit, the National Cancer Institute suggests you START with these five important steps: